joaopn/joaopn.github.io/_pages/about.md

 IN CONSTRUCTION.

 Hi!
-I'm João (or Joao), a PhD student in Physics at the [Max Planck Institute for Dynamics and Self-Organization](https://www.ds.mpg.de/en), working in the field of Computational Neuroscience.
+I'm João (or Joao), a PhD student at the [Max Planck Institute for Dynamics and Self-Organization](https://www.ds.mpg.de/en), working in the field of Computational Neuroscience.
+My background is in Physics.